dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 [Type Inference](../../../03-apis/api-v2/query-language.md#type-inference), these types can be inferred, or they can be specified in the query using type annotations.

-Type inspection is implemented in the package `org.knora.webapi.responders.v2.search.gravsearch.types`.
+Type inspection is implemented in the package `org.knora.webapi.messages.util.search.gravsearch.types`.
 The entry point to this package is `GravsearchTypeInspectionRunner`, which is instantiated by `SearchResponderV2`.
 The result of type inspection is a `GravsearchTypeInspectionResult`, in which each typeable entity in the input query is associated with a `GravsearchEntityTypeInfo`, which can be either: